-Most gardeners take advantage of organic mulch, such as bark chips, leaf mulch or compost, which is attractive in the landscape, healthy for growing plants, and beneficial to the soil.
-But sometimes organic mulch and fungus go hand in hand.
+Most gardeners take advantage of organic mulch, such as bark chips, leaf mulch, or compost, which is attractive in the landscape, healthy for growing plants, and beneficial to the soil.
+Sometimes though, organic mulch and fungus go hand in hand.
 In fact, various fungi are natural components of this rich, organic environment.

 Does Mulch Cause Fungus?